tntmod54321/7z-deglover/README.md

 * Should be possible to automatically find LZMA2 packets admidst zeroed-out data, by searching for packets that start with a compressed LZMA2 control-byte (0b111XXXXX), checking for a 00 to indicate the start of the LZMA1 stream, and verifying that the compressed-length uint16 value (plus 1) points to another valid LZMA2 header.

-* only reads one block/file; It's entirely possible to support extracting multiple blocks/files but when there's more than one file in the archive there's a metadata header/block/thing that has references to where all the data is, I just didn't implement reading it, the function to build the index of LZMA2 packets supports a custom offset.
+* Only reads one block/file; It's entirely possible to support extracting multiple blocks/files but when there's more than one file in the archive there's a metadata header/block/thing that has references to where all the data is, I just didn't implement reading it, the function to build the index of LZMA2 packets supports a custom offset.
 PRs welcome.

 # Further references
 7zip/LZMA2 info